isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-07-28-post-Mulching.md

 ---
 <section>
 	<img title="Young kale plants growing in a plot with cocofibre mulch.
 Photo by Jacqueline Chua." src="/images/Horti%20techniques/Mulch_JacChua%20(1).jpg">
 	<p><b>Mulch</b> refers to organic or inorganic materials that are used to cover garden soil to help keep it cool and moist, prevent erosion, and to supress weeds.
-Mulches can be used to keep plants cool and healthy, or as a material to keep pathways weed-free.
+Mulches can be used to keep plants cool and healthy, or as a material to keep <a href="/page-index/hardscapes/pathways/">pathways</a> weed-free.
 Mulching your garden is a good way to protect your plants from water loss, and using it thoughtfully can also make your garden look neat and well-managed. </p>
-	<p>In general, mulches should be applied and maintained as a layer 5 to 10 cm thick over the soil to get the most benefit.
-Mulch should not be allowed to build up over 5 cm directly next to a living plant stem as this could slowly cause the stem to rot.</p>
 	<br>
 </section>

 <section>
 	<h4>Organic mulches</h4>
 	<p>Organic mulches are made from living or once-living material and are generally the most eco-friendly option for the garden as they are compostable and feed soil biodiversity.
-However, because they do slowly decompose, they need to be replaced or topped up annually.</p>
+However, because they do slowly decompose, they need to be replaced or topped up annually.
+Organic mulches should be applied and maintained as a layer 5 to 10 cm thick over the soil to get the most benefit.
+Mulch should not be allowed to build up over 5 cm directly next to a living plant stem as this could slowly cause the stem to rot.</p>
 	<ul class="jekyllcodex_accordion">
 	<li><input type="checkbox" id="accordion1">
 		<label for="accordion1">Cardboard</label><div>